YukiyamaShizuka/SPONSOR/Signal_Hardware_Sponsorship_Request_Please_Arrive_Before_2025-07-01.md

 (**see** [Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md](Dreaming_Lab_Architecture_Validation_and_Sponsorship_Proposal.md) **for the requisite facilities**).
 **The Dreaming Lab is thus indispensable to the full realization of the Tree stack; absent this facility, comprehensive development, holistic integration, and conclusive verification cannot proceed.**
 Accordingly, the earlier the Dreaming Lab is secured and commissioned, the sooner full‑stage development may advance in earnest.

 ---

-## 4. Logistics & Delivery

-If sponsorship is available, hardware may be shipped to:

-> **Baojing Garden, Lujiang County, Hefei City, Anhui Province, China**
-> **Phone**: 136‑9652‑5769 *(for courier use only; all other inquiries via email)*
-> **Preferred Courier**: JD Express only

-To ensure an uninterrupted start, **please arrange for all equipment listed in this document to arrive no later than 1 July 2025**.
-This address will remain valid through Summer 2025, and delivery confirmation is welcomed via encrypted contact if required.

----